digitalbias/digitalbias.github.io/_posts/2019-05-31-immersed_vr.markdown

 ---
 ![flower][image]

 Sometimes an existing technology can be leveraged to solve a business problem you didn't know you had.
 Usually when I think of the virtual reality space I think about games and bulky headsets.
-VR is certainaly not the first thing I think about when I consider office productivity and innovation.
+VR is certainly not the first thing I think about when I consider office productivity and innovation.
 Augmented reality, sure, but not virtual reality.
 Until recently I did not see how VR could be applied well in a business environment.

 Virtual reality games are very immersive and can be cool to play.
 They give you a sense of reality and make it just that much more life-like.
 If you can get past the headset on your face and engage in the experience then it can be a fun couple hours before you have to step away either because of motion sickness or because your face is just too hot from the headset.